terratenney/CSDA-1050F18S1/AiminHu/proposal/README.md

 * To inform business opportunites in this growing media sector.

-* To identify growth areas compare with previous research.

-# Project Scope
-* Analyizing based on the dataset and survey provided by Audience Insights Inc.
-* Trending Month to Month in Past 12 Months.
-* Focus on podcast listeners segmentations: geographic, demographic, behavioral depending on available data.

 # Project Milestones
 * Sprint 1: Get dataset and clean up